rust-lang/book/second-edition/nostarch/chapter14.md

 ```

 The last line of the output shows the location and the name of the installed
-binary, which in the case of `ripgrep` is named `rg`.
-As long as the
+binary, which in the case of `ripgrep` is `rg`.
+As long as the installation
-installation directory is in our `$PATH` as mentioned above, we can then run
+directory is in your `$PATH` as mentioned above, you can then run `rg --help`
-`rg --help` and start using a faster, rustier tool for searching files!
+and start using a faster, rustier tool for searching files!

 ## Extending Cargo with Custom Commands

-Cargo is designed to be extensible with new subcommands without having to
+Cargo is designed so you can extend it with new subcommands without having to
 modify Cargo itself.
 If a binary in your `$PATH` is named `cargo-something`,
 you can run it as if it were a Cargo subcommand by running `cargo something`.
 Custom commands like this are also listed when you run `cargo --list`.
-It's
+Being
-convenient to `cargo install` extensions to Cargo then be able to run them just
+able to `cargo install` extensions and then run them just like the built-in
-like the built-in Cargo tools!
+Cargo tools is a super convenient benefit of Rust!

 ## Summary

 Sharing code with Cargo and crates.io is part of what makes the Rust ecosystem
 useful for many different tasks.
 Rust's standard library is small and stable,
-but crates are easy to share, use, and improve on a different timeline than the
+but crates are easy to share, use, and improve on a timeline different to the
 language itself.
 Don't be shy about sharing code that's useful to you on
 crates.io; it's likely that it will be useful to someone else as well!